 Different fonts have different tones associated with their appearance.
 For example, Times New Roman is seen as being more formal and professional.
 Serif fonts, which have “feet” attached to letters, set a similar tone.
 Sans-Serif (without the “feet”) fonts tend to give a more modern and streamlined appearance.

-Decorative or display fonts generally suggest a more casual tone, and comic Sans can be fun, whimsical, or charming.
-If you're not using fonts in line with your brand's image, you may unintentionally:
+Decorative or display fonts generally suggest a more casual tone, and Comic Sans can be a fun font, whimsical, or charming.
+If you’re not using fonts in line with your brand’s image, you may unintentionally:

 - Give the wrong impression about your business

 - Drive some potential customers away if font styles suggest something different than what was expected

 - Make your basic points less authoritative or believable

 User experience is highly dependent on readability of text.
 After all, what’s the point of presenting content that’s perfect for your intended audience if they can’t read it.
 Conversely, you want to use fonts that are so big they draw attention from other things on the page, such as images or videos.

 The most effective way to determine the right font size for an optimal UX is to know your audience.
 For instance, if you are targeting older customers, smaller fonts with a low contrast can seriously impact things like conversation rates.